EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <center><img src="plots/tukey.png" alt="Img"/></center>

+To read this plot you are looking to see if the confidence intervals cross over the zero line.
+If they cross zero this __is not__ statistically significant and if they do not this __is__ statistically significant.

-We can see that the urban and farmland group comparison confidence for the mean value between the two groups contain zero, which indicates that there is not a statistically significant difference between abundances.
-For the other two group comparisons the confidence intervals do not contain zero and therefore are significantly different which is consistent with our p-values.
+The comparison of mean values between the urban and farmland groups shows that the confidence interval includes zero, indicating no statistically significant difference in abundances between these groups.
+In contrast, the confidence intervals for the other two group comparisons do not include zero, indicating statistically significant differences.
+These results are consistent with to our corresponding p-values.

 ---